-Before you even consider hiring or meeting with a business accountant, you’ll need to have a clear understanding of what they do and the services they offer.
+Before considering hiring or meeting with a business accountant, you’ll need to clearly understand what they do and their services.
 Depending on the size and scope of your business, your accountant will have various roles and responsibilities.
 Business accountants can do everything from examining your company’s finances to ensuring your taxes are paid correctly and on time.
-They will notify you of increasing tax rates, problems like disappearing inventory, and point out growth potential.
-Investing in a business accountant is an investment in your business because they will become a valuable asset to you and help your company grow.
+They will notify you of increasing tax rates and problems like disappearing inventory and point out growth potential.
+Investing in a business accountant is an investment in your business because it will become a valuable asset to you and help your company grow.
 Here are some of the other responsibilities of business accountants:

 - Examine your company’s finances.

 - Prepare financial statements and reports.

 - Provide bookkeeping services.

 - Identify tax deductions you're entitled to take.